Kent L. Wakeford: Film career

 Wakeford later transitioned back into commercial work by starting production company Kent Wakeford & Associates.

 He later spent a season shooting the television show L.A.
 Law.
 However, after 14 episodes he turned his attention to small independent films and shot over a dozen independent films over the next decade.
 Most of the films were action oriented using his gritty street-like sensibility from Mean Streets.
-He also shot short films such as the This Ain't Bebop segment of Imagining America, directed by Ralph Bakshi and starring Harvey Keitel and Ron Thompson.
+He also shot short films such as the "This Ain't Bebop" segment of Imagining America, directed by Ralph Bakshi and starring Harvey Keitel and Ron Thompson.

 Death

-Kent L. Wakeford died at the Wasserman Campus of the Motion Picture & Television Fund on October 10, 2020, at the age of 92.
+Wakeford died at the Wasserman Campus of the Motion Picture & Television Fund on October 10, 2020, at the age of 92.